anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 <img width="1915" height="1027" alt="QGIS_2" src="https://github.com/user-attachments/assets/422ad702-1aad-47eb-af09-55793a6327d4" />

+<img width="1919" height="1029" alt="QGIS_3" src="https://github.com/user-attachments/assets/d9882811-a017-4695-9426-249d1ef7c5f9" />

-After opening the file the path to the dem must be updated and then to run the file set run all to true or uncomment one of the predefind sets of variables.
+After opening the file, the path to the dem must be updated and then, to run the file, set run all to true or uncomment one of the predefined sets of variables.
 QGIS is not stable while running such a large calculation and may freeze during the run.
-I have found that uncommenting and running the intervisibilety check one at a time is more stable.
+I have found that uncommenting and running the intervisibility check one at a time is more stable.

-<img width="1919" height="1029" alt="QGIS_3" src="https://github.com/user-attachments/assets/d9882811-a017-4695-9426-249d1ef7c5f9" />

-After selecting a method click the green arrow to run the code.
+After selecting a method, click on the green arrow to run the code.

 <img width="1907" height="1028" alt="QGIS_4" src="https://github.com/user-attachments/assets/7bcc65e4-d6ac-4cf9-9a78-802a433d0738" />